dustinmcafee/rustvncserver/CONTRIBUTING.md

 If you're adding a new VNC encoding:

+1. Contribute to the [rfb-encodings](https://github.com/dustinmcafee/rfb-encodings) library instead
-1. Create a new file in `src/encoding/`
+2. Create a new file in the rfb-encodings `src/` directory
-2. Implement the encoding following RFC 6143 specification
+3. Implement the encoding following RFC 6143 specification
-3. Add comprehensive tests
+4. Add comprehensive tests
-4. Update README.md with the new encoding
+5. Update the rfb-encodings README.md with the new encoding
+6. Update rustvncserver to use the new encoding from rfb-encodings
-5. Add example demonstrating the encoding
+7. Add example demonstrating the encoding in rustvncserver

+**Note:** All encoding implementations are now maintained in the separate rfb-encodings crate for reusability across VNC servers and other tools.

 ## Performance Considerations